Back to Insights

 Choosing the Right Representative for Your Project

-The right owner's representative brings a combination of technical competence, project management discipline, and genuine independence.
+The right yacht owner's representative brings a combination of technical competence, project management discipline, and genuine structural independence.
 They should have direct experience with the type of vessel you are building, a track record of holding yards accountable, and no commercial relationships that could compromise their advice.
+They should be willing to put the answer to all five of the questions above in writing.

-At Foreland Marine, our team includes unlimited Chief Engineers, Captains, and Naval Architects who bring hands-on technical experience to every project.
+At Foreland Marine, our team includes Captains, unlimited Chief Engineers, surveyors, and naval architects who bring hands-on technical experience to every project.
 We are SYBAss accredited and YORR registered, and our sole interest is delivering a successful outcome for the owner.
+We focus on sailing and motor yachts from 24 to 60 metres, with particular depth in performance sailing yachts, J Class, and carbon composite construction.

 Need expert advice?